netxms/netxms-doc/admin/package-manager.rst

      - Deprecated type of metadata file for NetXMS Agent Package.
    * - Compressed TAR Archive
      - .tgz, .tar.gz
      - `Command` is optional.
-If specified, it defines path the archive should be extracted to.
+If specified, it defines the path the archive should be extracted to.
    * - ZIP Archive
      - .zip
      - `Command` is optional.
-If specified, it defines path the archive should be extracted to.
+If specified, it defines the path the archive should be extracted to.

 To deploy a package, select one or several nodes from :guilabel:`Infrastructure services` or :guilabel:`Entire Network`.
-You can also select container(s) or subnet(s).
-Right-click on the selected item(s) and select :guilabel:`Deploy package...`.
+You can also select containers or subnets.
+Right-click on the selected items and select :guilabel:`Deploy package...`.
 Select the package and click :guilabel:`OK`.

-During package deployment process server will request platform name from agent and check if it matches `Platform` from package's metadata.
-Deployment process is shown in :guilabel:`Package deployment monitor` tab that is visible on all containers, subnets and nodes concerned.
+During the package deployment process, the server will request the platform name from agent and check if it matches `Platform` from the package metadata.
+The deployment process is shown in the :guilabel:`Package deployment monitor` tab that is visible on all relevant containers, subnets and nodes.